Cal Raleigh Preview, Player Props: Mariners vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 27th in the league with a collective eight strikeouts per nine innings.
+- The Royals pitching staff is 28th in MLB with a collective eight strikeouts per nine innings.

-- The Royals have a 5.16 team ERA that ranks 28th across all MLB pitching staffs.
+- The Royals have a 5.15 team ERA that ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to surrender 149 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- Royals pitchers combine to rank 19th in baseball in home runs allowed (150 total, 1.2 per game).

-- The 26-year-old righty has five appearances out of the bullpen this season.
+- The 23-year-old southpaw has appeared out of the bullpen four times this season.

-- Over his five games this season, opposing hitters have a collective batting average of .444 against him.
-He has a 13.50 ERA and averages 3 strikeouts per nine innings.
+- He has a 7.71 ERA and 2.9 strikeouts per nine innings while opponents are batting .308 against him over his four appearances this season.

 © 2023 Data Skrive.
 All rights reserved.